SmarterApp/TDS_TestDeliverySystemDataAccess/README.md

 ## Dependencies
-TDSDLLDev has a number of direct dependencies that are necessary for it to function.
+TDSDLL has a number of direct dependencies that are necessary for it to function.
 These dependencies are already built into the Maven POM files.

 ### Compile Time Dependencies
 * shared-db